helmo2019/buildmc/docs/api/project.md

 file from a URL.

 **Parameters:**

 - `url: str`: The URL to download from
+- `root: Optional[Path]`: Optional.
+Path inside the downloaded archive to take files from
-- `sha256: str`: Optional.
+- `sha256: Optional[str]`: Optional.
 SHA256 file hash for verification.
-- `version_check: bool`: Whether to verify that the dependency is compatible with the project

 **Examples:**